Quezon and Laguna’s culinary heritage revisited | Lifestyle.INQ

 Quezon Province and its neighboring Laguna towns south of Laguna de Bay and north of Tayabas Bay are known for three Fs: food, faith, and fun—at least according to our tour guide.

 Food is a no-brainer.
-People have always gravitated to Southern Tagalog’s distinctive cuisine shaped by its geography of mountains, flat lands, and bodies of freshwater and the abundance that come with it.
+People have always gravitated to Southern Tagalog’s distinctive cuisine shaped by its geography of mountains, flat lands, and bodies of freshwater and the abundance that comes with it.
 Fun is self-explanatory.
 Its serene landscapes make it an ideal getaway for city dwellers.
 The faith aspect is a little convoluted.
 The area is a famed Visita Iglesia destination for Catholics but Mount Banahaw, a mystical old volcano, is also home to a folk Catholic cult that calls Jose Rizal god.

 CALABARZON is one of the country’s top coconut producers.
-Everything from the sap to its meat is utilized in Southern Tagalog cooking.
+Everything from the sap to its meat is utilized in Southern Tagalog cooking

 But this part of Southern Tagalog wasn’t always known for these three Fs.
-It was a recent invention, said Maria Cristina Decal, a Sariaya, Quezon local who’s been conducting tours for years to bolster the culinary heritage of Quezon and Laguna, what she calls, Kulinarya Tagala.
+It was a recent invention, says Maria Cristina Decal, a Sariaya, Quezon local who’s been conducting tours for years to bolster the culinary heritage of Quezon and Laguna, what she calls, Kulinarya Tagala.

 The locale being a relatively remote setting has a long history of insurgency.
 This, according to Decal, dwarfed the development of a robust tourism industry in the region.
 It didn’t help that the pandemic also limited the number of visitors in the last few years.
 But thankfully, with restrictions eased and a shortened travel time via the Skyway System, South Luzon Expressway, and STAR Tollway, Decal and fellow advocates continue to push the region and its culinary heritage.

-Maria Cristina Decal is a Quezon local and an ardent advocate of Tagala culinary heritage.
+Maria Cristina Decal is a Quezon local and an ardent advocate of Tagala culinary heritage

 And if there’s one thing that can really reel people in, Decal thought, it would be the region’s unique food offerings.